hedgedoc/hedgedoc/SECURITY.md

 ## Supported Versions

-Only the latest release of CodiMD is supported.
+Only the latest release of HedgeDoc is supported.
 We don't have the ressources to maintain multiple versions.

 ## Reporting a Vulnerability